Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Richmond upon Thames and are not the council.
 About us

-Richmond Leisure Services - Delivery and Management Options
+Richmond Leisure Services: Delivery and Management Options

-Following extensive discussion and consideration of representations from various speakers, including residents and operational staff, the committee agreed to the proposed strategy to tender the management of the Council's leisure centres.
-Authority was delegated to the Executive Director of Environment and Community Services, in consultation with the Executive Director of Finance and in liaison with the Chair and Vice-chair of the committee, to develop the specification and scope of services, agree the procurement strategy, and go to market to tender the services.
-It was noted that an informal report on the specification would be circulated to committee members, and a further report would return to the committee to seek approval for the contract award.
-The committee also noted the continuing capital investment in leisure facilities, including consideration of sustainability as part of this investment.
+The analysis indicated that an external contractor model would be more commercially beneficial, with projected savings of approximately £542,000 per annum compared to the current in-house operation.
+This saving is expected to increase to £558,000 per annum if proposed development works at the leisure facilities are completed.
+The committee agreed to tender the management of the council's leisure centres and delegated authority to the Executive Director of Environment and Community Services, in consultation with the Executive Director of Finance and in liaison with the Chair and Vice-chair of the committee, to develop the specification, agree the procurement strategy, and tender the services.
+An informal report on the specification will be circulated to committee members, and a further report will be presented to seek approval for the contract award.
+The committee also noted the continuing capital investment in leisure facilities, including consideration of sustainability measures.

-Richmond Climate Emergency Strategy Action Plan – Progress in 2023 and 2024 Action Plan
+Richmond Climate Emergency Strategy Action Plan

 Lead Local Flood Authority (LLFA) Update